inspiringsource/aws-solutions-architect/docs/Content/page-Domain3.md

 *   Determining the appropriate placement of resources to meet business requirements
 *   Selecting the appropriate load balancing strategy

-### E. Determine high-performing data ingestion and transformation solutions.
+### Task Statement 5.
+Determine high-performing data ingestion and transformation solutions.

 Knowledge of:
 *   Data analytics and visualization services with appropriate use cases (for example, Amazon Athena, AWS Lake Formation, Amazon QuickSight)